How to Remove Shellac Nail Polish at Home Safely Without Damage

 Removing shellac nail polish at home without damaging your natural nails is simple when done correctly.
 Start by lightly filing the top coat, then use acetone-soaked cotton and foil wraps to gently lift the polish without scraping or peeling.

 If done wrong, shellac removal can lead to brittle, thin, or even cracked nails.
 At Bela Beauty College, we believe beauty begins with safe, informed practices—and that includes proper polish removal at home.
-Below is your expert-backed, step-by-step guide to do it safely and effectively.
+In our Nail Technology Course, students are trained to use professional Removers and techniques that protect the natural nail plate during shellac or gel removal.

 What Is Shellac Nail Polish and Why It's Different from Gel or Regular Polish